 Find more great travel stories and information on Kelly’s blog Girl with the Passport.

 Jackson, Wyoming, USA

 If you enjoy winter sports, Jackson Hole, Wyoming is also known for its skiing and snowboarding.
-But non-skiers will also enjoy this great part of the United States in winter.
-Snowmobiling, dog sledding, sleigh rides, and hot springs make Jackson a great place to spend the holidays.
+But non-skiers will also enjoy this great part of the United States.
+Snowmobiling, dog sledding, sleigh rides through the National Elk Refuge, and hot springs make Jackson one of the best places to spend Christmas!